sauravatg/ubuntu-basic-requirements/README.md

-1.OPEN YOUR TERMINAL
-2.THEN TYPE
-      bash basic.sh
+#OPEN YOUR TERMINAL #THEN TYPE bash basic.sh